JongWasTaken/tokay-rooted-graphene/README.md

   ```bash
   fastboot flashall --skip-reboot
   ```
-* Set up the custom AVB public key in the bootloader.
+* Install this repo's custom AVB public key in the bootloader.
     ```bash
     fastboot reboot-bootloader
     fastboot erase avb_custom_key
     curl -s https://raw.githubusercontent.com/JongWasTaken/tokay-rooted-graphene/refs/heads/main/avb_pkmd.bin > avb_pkmd.bin
     fastboot flash avb_custom_key avb_pkmd.bin
     ```
 * Sideload the OTA
-  (to avoid `Device is corrupt.
-It can't be trusted` error)
+  (Necessary to avoid `Device is corrupt.
+It can't be trusted.` error)
    1. Run `fastboot reboot recovery` to get into recovery mode
    2. You should see an android icon lying down with the text "No command".
       Hold the power button and press the volume up button a single time to get into the recovery GUI